 c.
 1400-1518: Unknown Artist: Codex Borgia (Codex Yoalli Ehecatl) [Mixtec-Puebla; Mexico]

 What we know for certain about the Codex Borgia begins in 1805, when German scientist and explorer Alexander von Humboldt found a Mesoamerican book, or codex, among the possessions of the recently deceased Cardinal Stefano Borgia in Rome.
 A little detective work revealed that Borgia had obtained the document from the Giustiniani family, but where and when they obtained it is a mystery.
 The Codex Borgia is a document known as a screenfold that consists of connected strips of deer skins 35 ft. long, covered in a thin layer of stucco or lime plaster, painted and then folded into 39 sheets measuring 11 in. square sheets.
 All but two of the sheets are painted on both sides, making 76 pages in all.
 Scholars believe that the Codex was made by one of the Mesoamerican cultures of central Mexico using an artistic style known as Mixteca-Puebla.
 Because the Codex shows no evidence of European influence, scholars believe it was created before the Spanish arrived in Mexico some time in the 15th or early 16th Century.
 The Codex, which is based on the tonalpohualli, a 260-day religious calendar, is a tonalamatl, or ‘almanac of destiny’, that contains predictions and auguries.
 The pages depict numerous deities with their associated day signs and symbols.
-It shows sacrifices and contains a chart for predicting the success of marriage based on the names of the couple.
+It shows sacrifices and also contains a chart for predicting the success of marriage based on the names of the couple.
 The Codex also includes a long narrative about the god Quetzalcoatl’s journey through the underworld.
-The images shown above are: (1) Page 16, depicting nine deities associated with childbirth, each shown with four associated day signs; (2) Page 30, showing part of the narrative about Quetzalcoatl’s journey through the underworld that may refer to a solar eclipse in 1495-1496; (3) Page 66, showing four deities and 26 associated day signs; (4) Page 71, showing the sun god, Tonatiuh, receiving blood from a decapitated bird, surrounded by 13 birds that correspond to the 13 days of a calendar period called a trecena.
+The images shown above are: (1) Page 16, depicting nine deities associated with childbirth, each shown with four associated day signs; (2) Page 30, showing part of the narrative about Quetzalcoatl’s journey through the underworld that may refer to a solar eclipse in 1495-1496; (3) Page 66, showing four deities and 26 associated day signs; and (4) Page 71, showing the sun god, Tonatiuh, receiving blood from a decapitated bird, surrounded by 13 birds that correspond to the 13 days of a calendar period called a trecena.
 The Codex Borgia is now in the Vatican Library in Rome.

 1516-1520: Raphael: The Transfiguration [High Renaissance; Italy]

 Raphael’s last painting, The Transfiguration is the crowning achievement of his short career; he died in 1520 at the age of 37.
 Commissioned by Cardinal Giulio de Medici as an altarpiece for the Narbonne Cathedral in France, The Transfiguration went instead to the church of San Pietro in Rome.
 An early modello indicates that Raphael’s original design was to portray only the transfiguration of Jesus on Mt.
 Tabor, but he eventually adopted the concept of another artist and divided the canvas in two, with the Transfiguration in the upper register, and the Miracle of the Possessed Boy in the lower portion (first image).
 The upper portion shows a floating Jesus framed by an illuminated cloud, while prophets Moses and Elijah fly up to meet him.
 On the ground below are James, Peter and John.
 (See second image for Raphael’s preparatory studies of Sts.
 Peter and John.)
 The composition may be understood as a series of intersecting triangles, as Romantic painter J.M.W.
 Turner explained in a lecture to the Royal Academy on the subject in 1802 (third image).
 Despite the theological importance of the story in the upper section, the lower register seems more alive.
 It shows the apostles unsuccessfully trying to cure a boy believed to be possessed with demons (although some scholars have identified the illness as epilepsy, which was widely misunderstood even in the Renaissance).
 The boy, surrounded by his family, is rendered with passionate intensity, while the apostles, on the left, seem at a loss (see second image, above).
 St. Matthew, at lower left, gestures to the viewer, to include us in the events.
 From a compositional standpoint, the kneeling woman in the figura serpentina pose in the foreground, plays a crucial role – she links the apostle group with the boy and his family, and her closeness and intense reflection of light draw the viewer’s eye to her (see second image, above).
 From the point of view of art history, Raphael’s work anticipates both Mannerism, which was about to begin, and the Baroque style of a century later.
 The Transfiguration is painted with oil on wood panels measuring 13.25. ft. tall and 9.1 ft. wide.
-After being removed to France by Napoleon in 1797, the painting was returned to Italy in the Treaty of Paris in 1815 and is now located in the Pinacoteca Vaticana in Vatican City.
+After being removed to France by Napoleon in 1797, the painting was returned to Italy in the Treaty of Paris in 1815 and is now located in the Pinacoteca Vaticana in Vatican City, while a copy hangs in St. Peter’s Basilica.

 1520-1522: Hans Holbein the Younger: The Body of the Dead Christ in the Tomb